Leigh railway station (Lancashire): History

-Leigh's railway station was on the Tyldesley Loopline which was opened on 1 September 1864 by the London & North Western Railway.
+Leigh's railway station was on the Tyldesley Loopline, which was opened on 1 September 1864 by the London & North Western Railway.
 The station was named Bedford Leigh when it opened for passengers in 1864 and its name was changed to Leigh & Bedford in 1876 before becoming Leigh in 1914.

-Post grouping the station became part of London Midland and Scottish Railway.
-The station closed on 5 May 1969 leaving the town without a passenger railway (Westleigh railway station, the town's other station had closed in 1954).
+Post-grouping, the station became part of the London Midland and Scottish Railway.
+The station closed on 5 May 1969 leaving the town without a passenger railway (Westleigh railway station, the town's other station closed in 1954).

 Coal deposits were the chief motivation for building a railway in the area and the railway's supporters included many local colliery owners and industrialists.
-In 1874 John Speakman sank Bedford Colliery to the north east of the station.
+In 1874, John Speakman sank Bedford Colliery to the north-east of the station.
 The colliery railway was linked to the main line at Speakman's Sidings between Bedford Leigh and Tyldesley stations in 1882.

-In 1870 the station was used by 46,906 passengers and five years later passenger numbers had increased to 75,223.
-In 1894 more than 228,500 passengers were using the station.
+In 1870, the station was used by 46,906 passengers, and five years later, passenger numbers had increased to 75,223.
+In 1894, more than 228,500 passengers were using the station.

 Location

 Leigh station was on the Tyldesley Loopline which ran from Eccles via Tyldesley, Bedford Leigh and Bradshaw Leach (later renamed Pennington) to Kenyon Junction.
 When built the station was in the Atherton township because of the alignment of the ancient boundaries.
 In boundary changes made in 1894, this part of the Atherton township was added to Leigh Urban District.
 The station was built opposite the junction of East Bond Street and Princess Street to the east of Leigh town centre.
-The town was also served by stations at Westleigh and Atherleigh on the Bolton and Leigh line and at Pennington.
+The town was also served by stations at Westleigh and Atherleigh on the Bolton and Leigh Railway and at Pennington.